CS

 Both come with modern infotainment systems.
 Apple CarPlay and Android Auto are standard across both.

-The Chery Tiggo 9 Super Hybrid stands out with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof, heated front seats, ventilated seats and Sony audio that you will not find on the Peugeot e-2008.
+The Chery Tiggo 9 Super Hybrid stands out with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof, heated front seats, Sony audio and ambient lighting that you will not find on the Peugeot e-2008.
 The Peugeot e-2008 counters with Apple CarPlay and head-up display.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain